 Our attention spans can dissipate, inhibiting productivity.
 A recent study claims brain activity, associated with sustaining attention, peaks in June and is lowest in December.

 Then there are those individuals who use the winter blues as a mechanism to do extraordinary things.

-A Harvard study concluded that bad weather increases productivity by removing the cognitive distractions that result from clear skies and the warm sun shining on our faces.
+According to a Harvard study, bad weather increases productivity by removing the cognitive distractions which result from clear skies and the warm sun shining on our faces.
 When the weather outside is frightful, people focus more on their work rather than thinking about all of the fun they could be having outside.

-Nathaniel Hawthorne could only write during the fall and winter and never during the summer months.
+Nathaniel Hawthorne could only write when it was cold outside.
 Some of the greatest technology companies in the world were built in basements and garages away from the elements.
 The British poet Edith Sitwell wrote in bed.
 Maya Angelou could only write in a secluded dark motel room.

-When it’s ten below outside, you are now given an excuse to stay indoors to: read a new book, write, brainstorm ideas, tinker, draw, paint, take a course from Skillshare in a subject that interests you, build something, research, make music.
+When it’s ten below outside, you are now given an excuse to stay indoors to: read a new book, write, brainstorm ideas, tinker, draw, paint, take a course from Skillshare, build something, research, make music.